Series 86 Exam Guide, Study Plan & Practice Questions

-Use this guide root when you are preparing for Series 86, the analytical half of the Research Analyst qualification path.
+Use this Series 86 exam guide when you are preparing for the analytical half of the Research Analyst qualification path.
 FINRA treats Series 86 and Series 87 as a two-part research analyst registration track rather than unrelated exams.
 Series 86 is the side that tests whether a candidate can gather the right information, verify and interpret it correctly, and turn it into a defensible valuation and recommendation framework.

 That structure matters because Series 86 is not the whole registration by itself.
 Candidates generally need the full research-analyst path, including the companion regulatory portion and the SIE co-requisite.
 Use the chapter lessons below to build the three official functions in sequence: first data collection, then verification and company analysis, then valuation and forecasting.